How to cook a beef joint so it falls apart

 A perfectly cooked beef joint makes a wonderful centrepiece for a Sunday roast or Christmas dinner.
 To cook it until it's so tender it falls apart, you'll need to choose a joint like chuck and blade or beef brisket and either braise, slow roast or slow cook it for at least a couple of hours.

-Pick the right joint of beef
+What is the best joint of beef to cook?

 When roasted, the collagen and connective tissue present in meat will start to break down.
 It will melt more thoroughly if slow-roasted, and if you add liquid, it will break down even more quickly as it's water soluble.
 Older animals have stronger connective tissue, so you need to take this into account when deciding on your timings.